acswift/acswift/README.md

 I was born in Cambridge England, grew up in the U.S., and I've lived in France since 2000 (Landes then Toulouse).

-In addition to my technical expertise, I'm also an accomplished classical draughtsman and bassist.
+In addition to my technical experience, I'm also a classical artist and bassist.

 I've been very strongly influenced by Buddhist philosophy.